How Blue Whales Inspired Underwater Communication

 Blue whales communicate across ocean basins using ultra-low frequency (10–40 Hz) sound that travels thousands of kilometers.
 The calls are produced via laryngeal sacs and aryepiglottic folds that vibrate as air recirculates internally — crucially, no air escapes during vocalization, an essential adaptation for a diving mammal that cannot afford to exhale at depth.

-In the language of biomimicry, this falls under the Sense › Produce and transmit sound category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Produce and transmit sound category.

 The Design Principle